motion/orbit/next.md

 - :bug: popover flicker

 # next
+- auto minimize height if window behind is at bottom (slack)
 - slack integration get last message
   - selection
 - hover to see tooltip peek (test if it be done in same browserwindow)